Apple is set to release a new “Distraction Control” feature, introduced with iOS 18 in the fall, allowing users to hide elements from web pages.

 - Distraction Control is not meant to remove ads permanently (in theory, and according to Apple)

-Naturally, the next question is: How can this new feature potentially impact your digital operations and, more specifically, your consent banner?
+Naturally, the next question is: How can this new Distraction Control feature potentially impact your digital operations and, more specifically, your consent banner?

 What does that mean for your organization and your CMP?

-Based on current information, Distraction Control may allow users to dismiss consent banners.
+Based on current information and our observations so far, Distraction Control may allow users to dismiss consent banners, with varying behavior from site to site.
 According to a Wired article, when users do so, websites seem to behave as if the banner was never interacted with.
 Like ad blockers, Distraction Control could then lower consent rates and reduce publishers' ad revenue.

 The broader issue goes beyond Apple’s new feature and hinges on your approach to these blocking technologies: will you accept the potential revenue loss or restrict site access for users who withhold consent?